-This reporting process is applicable for all reports including airprox, dangerous goods, mandatory, security (may require immediate notification), voluntary and wildlife strikes.
-An accident must be reported to the Air Accident Investigations Branch*.
+This reporting process is applicable for all reports including dangerous goods, mandatory, security (may require immediate notification), voluntary and wildlife strikes.
+An accident or serious incident must be reported to the Air Accident Investigations Branch*.

-Following the submission of a report further information and attachments can be sent to firstname.lastname@example.org.
-Please remember to quote the report number.
+Following the submission of a report, further information and attachments can be added to the report later.
+To do this click 'Submit a report' again and please remember to quote the FULL REPORT NUMBER and VALIDATION CODE.

 Frequently asked questions

 Which UK Overseas Territory should I report to?

 Aviation Security Reports.
 These reports should all be made to Air Safety Support International (ASSI).